-How to Use & Clean a Commercial Meat Slicer?
+How to Use and Clean a Commercial Meat Slicer

 For the best commercial meat slicer, look for precision cutting, strong performance and ease of operation.
 During the busy periods of your business or not-for-profit organisation, you want to rely on a commercial meat slicer that performs well all day and gives you complete control.

-At Brice, we stock the following types of slicers that cover a suite of operations: belt-driven slicers, gear-driven slicers, vertical slicers, semi-automatic slicers, fully-automatic slicers, and traditional/vintage slicers.
+At Brice, we stock the following types of commercial meat slicers that cover a suite of operations: belt-driven meat slicers, gear-driven meat slicers, vertical meat slicers, semi-automatic meat slicers, fully-automatic meat slicers, and traditional/vintage meat slicers.

 Once you have acquired a commercial meat slicer, you will begin using it in your operations.
+After using a meat slicer, you should clean it properly.
 It is important that you use and clean your commercial meat slicer in accordance with the manufacturer’s recommendations and our instructions.
 This will ensure you maintain the longevity and integrity of the meat slicer and do not breach any important warranty conditions.
 Also, the commercial meat slicer must be used appropriately and effectively to help you maximise your productivity during food preparation.

 In this blog, we discuss how to use and clean a commercial meat slicer.
-If you have any further questions in relation to your new slicer from Brice, feel free to give us a call of visit us instore to learn more.
+If you have any further questions about your new slicer from Brice, feel free to call or visit us in-store to learn more.